networktocode/nornir-pyntc/README.md

 ## Plugins

 Nornir allows plugins to extend different functionality.

 These include:
+- Connections
 - Tasks
 - Inventory
 - Processors
 - Runners

-The `nornir-pyntc` is a collection of connection and tasks plugins.
+`nornir-pyntc` is a collection of connection and tasks plugins.

-### Connection
+### Connections

-- `pyntc_connection` - Manages connections with devices.
+- `pyntc_connection` - Manages device connections.

 ### Tasks

-The tasks plugin comes with pre-built tasks that implement the basic pyntc functionality.
+The plugin comes with tasks that expose the basic pyntc functionality.

 - [pyntc_config](https://github.com/networktocode/pyntc#config-commands) - Pass configuration commands to a network device.
 - [pyntc_file_copy](https://github.com/networktocode/pyntc#copying-files) - Copy a file to a network device.